A Nightmare on Elm Street (soundtrack): Development

 Steve Jablonsky composed the film's original music who integrated and re-interpreted elements from Charles Bernstein's score for the original film; although he opined on not including the original film's theme.
 According to the producer, Brad Fuller, the score was reminiscent of the 1980s with the use of synthesizers and instruments from that era.
 Jablonsky and Y. Suzette Moriarty orchestrated a 60-piece string orchestra from the Hollywood Studio Symphony, conducted by Nick Glennie-Smith, with the film's director Samuel Bayer watched the orchestral sessions.
 Besides the orchestra, a 15-person children's choir also employed to perform the main theme.
 Although, 65 minutes of music had been recorded for the film, only around 50 minutes of music had been included in the soundtrack.

 Reception

-Hugh Hart of Wired wrote "by the sixth or seventh variation on the "Oh my God, it’s Freddy!" theme, the novelty wears off, despite daggerlike orchestrations from composer Steve Jablonsky".
-A. O. Scott of The New York Times described it as "creepy", and Dennis Harvey of Variety called it as "horrifying".
+Hugh Hart of Wired wrote "by the sixth or seventh variation on the "Oh my God, it's Freddy!" theme, the novelty wears off, despite daggerlike orchestrations from composer Steve Jablonsky".
+A. O. Scott of The New York Times described it as "creepy", and Dennis Harvey of Variety called it "horrifying".